computrade/JavaBeginnersInterviewQuestions/README.md

 # JavaBeginnersInterviewQuestions
-This is a git repository for sample code for Udemy course:  "Get your JAVA dream job!
-Junior Interview Questions"
+This is a git repository for sample code for Udemy course:  "Get your Java dream job!
+Beginners interview preparation"

 I wish you a good luck in the course!